Meat, Poultry, Eggs and Produce

 Pastured Organically Fed Chicken

-Best tasting chicken available. sold out
+Best tasting chicken available.

 Cage free organically fed farm fresh eggs: One of our most popular farm products, our eggs are sold mainly through our 3-month Egg Share CSA.
 Some additional eggs are available for retail sale here at the farm.
 Please call to check availability.